What are health insurance inclusions?

 What are health insurance exclusions?

-Some common examples of basic, bronze and silver plan exclusions might be joint replacements and pregnancy and birth-related services.
-These services tend to only be included on Gold-tier policies, due to their high overall costs.
-If your health insurance policy excludes pregnancy and birth-related services and you wish to be admitted to a private hospital to have the baby, you will not be covered for any hospital or medical expenses.
-It’s likely, instead, that you will be admitted as a public patient in a public hospital via the Medicare system.
+What does this actually mean?
+If your policy excludes pregnancy and birth-related services and you wish to be admitted as a private patient in either a private or public hospital to have your baby, your insurance will not cover you for any in-hospital expenses.
+It’s likely, instead, that you’ll be admitted as a public patient in a public hospital via the Medicare system.

 What procedures are commonly excluded or restricted?